uillar/USP7_T-ALL/README.md

 # USP7alt_T-ALL
 USP7 alterations in pediatric T-ALL

-This repository includes the necessary scripts to reproduce analyses from "".
+This repository includes the necessary scripts to reproduce survival analyses from "".